 Why You Should Be Aware of the Signs of Alpha Dog Behavior

 Like humans, dogs come with many different personalities and behaviors.
 Factors like size, breed, and environment can all shape a dog’s personality.
-Regardless of the species, some dogs exhibit common signs of alpha dog behavior.
+Regardless of the breed, some dogs naturally exhibit what owners call “alpha dog behavior.”

-Some dogs quickly follow their master’s rules and commands, while some are more dominant and rebellious.
-While all dogs can be mischievous at times, a dog demonstrating alpha dog behavior can cause many issues.
+Some dogs quickly follow their owner’s rules and commands, while others are more pushy, dominant, and rebellious.
+While all dogs can be mischievous at times, a dog demonstrating unchecked alpha behavior can cause chaos in a multi-dog household.

 Quick Answer: How to Stop Dogs From Fighting in the Same Household